 -- from “Guns: A Kindle Single,” by Stephen King.
-It's a short read, and the first half is so-so (I don't buy his argument on how America doesn't have a violent culture), but the second half makes up for it.
-Plus it's only 99 cents anytime.
+It's a short read, and the first half is so-so (how odd that King of all people argues that America doesn't have a violent culture).
+But the second half makes up for it.

 Because Stone Cold Said So

 “I don't give a shit if two guys, two gals, guy-gal, whatever it is, I believe that any human being in America, or any human being in the goddamn world, that wants to be married, and if it's same-sex, more power to 'em.

 ”What also chaps my ass, some of these churches, have the high horse that they get on and say 'we as a church do not believe in that.'
 Which one of these motherfuckers talked to God, and God said that same-sex marriage was a no-can-do?

 “OK, so two cats can't get married if they want to get married, but then a guy can go murder 14 people, molest five kids, then go to fucking prison, and accept God and He's going to let him into heaven?
 After the fact that he did all that shit?
 See that's all horseshit to me, that don't jive with me.”

 -- WWE wrestler Stone Cold Steve Austin on his podcast a few months back.